longlamduc/Intek-Sprite-Detection/README.md

 152
 ```

-_Note 1: Python is an interpreted, high-level, general-purpose programming language.
+<em>Note 1: Python is an interpreted, high-level, general-purpose programming language.
 Pure Python code is not great at processing large amount of data.
-However, Python comes with a large number of libraries written in [`C`](<https://en.wikipedia.org/wiki/C_(programming_language)>) that run very fast: [`Pillow`](https://en.wikipedia.org/wiki/Python_Imaging_Library) for image processing, [`NumPy`](https://en.wikipedia.org/wiki/NumPy) for large multi-dimensional arrays and matrices, etc. You SHOULD intensively use these libraries that extend Python and that allow your Python application to be fast._
+However, Python comes with a large number of libraries written in [`C`](<https://en.wikipedia.org/wiki/C_(programming_language)>) that run very fast: [`Pillow`](https://en.wikipedia.org/wiki/Python_Imaging_Library) for image processing, [`NumPy`](https://en.wikipedia.org/wiki/NumPy) for large multi-dimensional arrays and matrices, etc. You SHOULD intensively use these libraries that extend Python and that allow your Python application to be fast.</em>

 _Note 2: You SHOULD [measure the execution time](https://docs.python.org/3.7/library/timeit.html) of your code to check whether it's reasonably fast or if there is space for improvement.
 For example:_